-The insurance adjuster wants to access your medical records to look for the information that can be used to lower the settlement value of your case.
+The insurance adjuster wants to access your medical records to look for information that can be used to lower the settlement value of your case.
 Don’t grant them the authority to access your full medical report.
-You should never sign the medical authorization form or don’t give verbal permission to obtain full information.
+You should never sign the medical authorization form or give verbal permission to obtain full information.
 So it’s our privacy to keep the medical record safe.
 How long does the insurance adjuster have to review medical records?
 It depends upon the complexities of the injuries and the case.

 Requesting more information

 Some insurance adjusters may convince you that they won’t pay your claim until you provide more information.
 This information is not required to be shared with an insurance agent.
 Remember that the insurance company is trying to find a way to blame you for the accident and hence deny your claim.
 Don’t submit any additional information regarding the accident before discussing it with your attorney.
 If they ask for further information, remind them that it’s all in the police report they got.

 Low settlement offers